ttu/securing-web-api/docs/presentation_notes.md

 - After this there is multiple instances, load balancer and shared cache.
 - Now we can server endless amount of requests.

-??
-Is there a way to demonstrate how much faster this is

 ## 3: Going global - Things Are Looking Bright